Otis Our Therapy Dog

-Our youngest member of the Swan Centre is our new puppy called Otis who was named by our children.
-Otis is a 5 month old Cockapoo puppy who will be training over the next year to become a therapy dog.
-Otis has been socialising with the children since September and when he has completed his training Otis will be involved in specific therapy sessions during targeted interventions.
+Our youngest member of the Swan Centre is our puppy called Otis who was named by our children.
+Otis is a Cockapoo puppy who is a trained therapy dog.
+Otis socialises with all the children and is involved in specific therapy sessions during targeted interventions.
 Otis lives with Becky, our Head of Centre and comes to school each day.

 - Animals within schools stimulate social integration and social competence of children, e.g. increase social approach behaviours and social skills.